 This demand for energy harvesting is driving more research into new piezoelectric structures, systems and applications.
 The three are tightly coupled – a new material opens up new applications that need new system designs.

 One of the key aspects of vibrational energy harvesting is the way it can be tightly integrated into equipment.
 A knee brace has integrated piezoelectric materials to generate enough current to power prosthetic limbs, or even a pair of night vision goggles used by soldiers.
 Just one minute of walking generates enough energy to power a mobile phone for 30 minutes.
-New materials

 A new piezoelectric material called polyvinylidene fluoride (PVDF) has been used to create a plastic microbelt that vibrates and generates power.
 This can be made small enough to be able to use breathing as a way to generate power for devices.